Top indoor fitness tools to stay indoor and in shape

 The bike costs $2,000 and the treadmill — $3,995 and each could be paid in installments from $39/mo.
 Both devices have similar HD touchscreens that stream thousands of live and on-demand classes that users can join from home.
 They also show real-time metrics: class progress, heart rate, resistance, cadence, output, etc. You can also ride face-to-face with your personal trainer thanks to the screen.

-But to use these machines to their top, you’ll need the subscription for the workout classes.
-It costs $39 a month, which includes high-intensity boot-camp routines, running drills, mat work and a lot more.
+But to use these machines to their fullest, you’ll need a subscription for the workout classes.
+It costs $39 a month, which includes high-intensity boot-camp routines, running drills, mat work, and a lot more.
 If you already own a Peloton bike, you can stream classes for both machines via one subscription.